Adult acne flare-ups annoy a big percentage of women in their 20s and 30s. Would you like to control your adult acne?

 Take whey protein?
 It’s is proven to cause acne.
 If you need these protein supplements, use plant based (And whey free) products.

-Using a toothpaste that contains fluoride is one of the causes for acne pimples around the mouth and lips.
+Using a toothpaste that contains fluoride is one of the causes of acne pimples around the mouth and lips.

 What You Put In Your Hair: